Radio DJ Career Info

-Radio DJs (disc jockeys) can work in various formats and on various schedules.
-They are typically responsible for reporting on the news, sports, and weather, and for integrating these items into a show that also includes music, commercials, and possibly interviews or discussions.
+Radio DJs, or disc jockeys, are typically responsible for reporting on the news, sports, and weather and for integrating these items into a show that also includes music, commercials, and possibly interviews or discussions.
 Frequently, radio DJs are also responsible for many of the technological and sales duties associated with the industry.
-They are often expected to operate studio equipment and to perform editorial tasks.
-Additionally, they may be required to sell advertisement space, produce and write creative content for the show, schedule guests for interviews and perform other promotional work.
+They're often expected to operate studio equipment and to perform editorial tasks.
+Additionally, they may be required to sell advertisement space, produce and write creative content for the show, schedule guests for interviews, and perform other promotional work.

 DJ's typically work in well-lit, air-conditioned rooms.
 Some DJs work during the night, since radio stations operate around the clock.
 About a quarter of all DJs are self-employed, recording their shows on their own and competing with other DJs by trying to sell their shows to radio stations.

 Career Requirements at a Glance

 |Degree Level||Postsecondary education is not technically required; bachelor's degree is common|

 |Experience||On-the-job training is generally required; college radio experience is common|

 |Key Skills||Speaking, listening, communication, writing, and comprehension skills; vocal delivery; proficiency with broadcasting tools and technology|

 |Salary (2015)*||$30,960 (median for radio and television announcers)|